English

 Dear student,

 We are very much looking forward to you joining Sheffield Hallam this September for our Initial Teacher Education course in Secondary English.
-The English curriculum at Sheffield Hallam will support you to think deeply about the aims and purposes of the subject and to explore a range evidence-informed pedagogies which characterise effective English teaching.
+The English curriculum at Sheffield Hallam will support you to think deeply about the aims and purposes of the subject and to explore a range of research-informed pedagogies which characterise effective English teaching.
 We pride ourselves on the strong alliances we have with our partnership schools, all of which offer the opportunity to work with outstanding teachers who are dedicated to the development of high-quality reflective practitioners.

 We are optimistic that your cohort will be another high quality one and one that will make a major contribution to English teaching in our schools across the region.